 When we set out to design a website, the first thing we will want to understand is the message or the emotion that we want to convey to our visitors.
 If we are not sure what that message is, we can try to pick three or four words that we can use in a short line to describe the business in the best way possible.
 For example:

-After choosing adjectives that truly speak for our business, we can start creating the “mood board” to help us find our direction and focus on our design.
-We can use images, video, bits of text, whatever we want.
+Once we’ve chosen adjectives that accurately describe our business, we can start creating the mood board to help us find our direction and focus of our design.
+We can use images, video, segments of text…whatever we want.
 Everything is relevant for this task.
-When our “mood board” is ready, we can start to see the design line that is right for our business and start our journey to find the perfect font for us.
+When our mood board is ready, we can start to see the design line that is right for our business and start our journey to find the perfect font for us.

-Let’s say that we have a family business; a Pizzaria with more than 30 years of experience.
+Let’s say that we have a family business; a pizzeria with more than 30 years of experience.
 We could use words like “professional”, “traditional” and “family”.
-Using these words, we can start to grasp an idea of the images that we’ll add to our “mood board”.
-We could try using black and white images that give us vintage and nostalgic feeling.
+Using these words, we can start to grasp an idea of the types images that we’ll add to our “mood board”.
+We could try using black and white images that convey a vintage and nostalgic feeling.
 The colors that we select should be more stable, dark and heavy colors.
-To complete this look, we will probably pick a more serif, cursive or “script” fonts that are considered classic and traditional, to generate a sense of warmth and character.
+To complete this look, we will probably pick a more serif, cursive or “script” fonts that are considered classic and traditional and that generate a sense of warmth and character.

 Let’s explore another example, and say we are a startup for a new app on the market.
-With our target audience roughly aged 20 years old, we will probably want our users to think of our company and product as a young, cool, and modern business.
-Our “mood board” should include modern imagery, perhaps invoking Instagram-style photos.
-We might want to include bright colors and employ a clean modern design line.
-A font that would compliment the scheme and message, in this case, would probably be sans-serif, a clean and modern looking font.
+With our target audience of 20 years olds (roughly), we will probably want our users to think of our company and product as a young, cool, and modern business.
+Our mood board should include modern imagery – perhaps invoking Instagram-style photos.
+We may want to include bright colors and employ a clean, modern design line.
+In this case, a font that would complement the scheme and messaging would probably be sans-serif – a clean and simplistic-looking font.

 How do we differentiate between the thousands of fonts out there in the world?
 Let’s try to create some order.
-There are a few big families of fonts that we can identify easily:
+There are a few generic font families that we can easily identify:

 Serif — fonts that have a “serif” (the little ‘bump’ or ‘tail’ that appears at the end of the line that forms the letter).
-They are considered official fonts (they were among the very first fonts to be used in design, in the world), and are quite readable.
-We could use them for headlines and for body text.
+They are considered to be official fonts (they were among the very first fonts to be used in design, and in the world at large), and are quite readable.
+We can use them for headlines and for body text.

-Black lettering — a specific family of very ancient style of letters.
+Black lettering — a specific generic family of a very ancient style of letters.
 They’re considered to be a tough, heavy and gothic font.
-The letters in this font family are pretty difficult to read, even though popular books have appeared entirely in these fonts (antique printed editions of the New Testament for example).
-These days, we avoid using this font for body text, and use it in headlines and short lines of text instead.
+Black lettering fonts are pretty difficult to read, even though popular books have been printed entirely in these fonts (antique printed editions of the New Testament, for example).
+Nowadays, we avoid using these fonts for body text, and use them for headlines and short lines of text instead.

-Slab-serif — this family has a thick wide serif, making them look chunky and less readable.
-Currently, these fonts tend to be associated with the Hipster fashion or scene, and are considered a modern version of the serif font families.
+Slab-serif — this generic font family has a thick wide serif, making them look chunky and less readable.
+Currently, these fonts tend to be associated with the hipster fashion style or scene, and are considered to be a modern version of serif fonts.
 We shouldn’t use them for body text, but we could definitely use them for headlines and short parts of text that we want to stand out.

 Sans-serif — these fonts have no serif at all.
 While they are considered more modern, they can occasionally lack character.
 They can appear in countless variations: some more rounded, some more squared, some will be light, and some thick.
 Because there are so many styles for this category, we need to pay close attention to the selected font type and its visibility.

-A geometric sans-serif font may seem to be very readable and could be used for body text.
-However, reading long texts in a font made up of characters that lack a difference in height could prove tiresome and difficult.
+A geometric sans-serif font may seem to be very readable and can indeed be used for body text.
+However, reading long texts in a font comprised of characters that lack a difference in height could prove tiresome and difficult.

-The reason for the popularity of the Helvetica font is that despite the lack of serifs it maintains a clear difference in characters’ height.
-Being a rounded font also helps Helvetica characters become more intelligible, making it a good choice for using in both titles and body text.
+The reason for the popularity of the Helvetica font is that despite its lack of serifs, the font maintains a clear difference in character heights.
+Being a rounded font also helps Helvetica characters become more intelligible, making it a good choice for both titles and for body text.

-Handwriting (Handwritten) — These fonts are designed to simulate handwriting or cursive letters, and thus appear more flowing, and are considered more personal and informal.
+Handwriting (Handwritten) — These fonts are designed to simulate handwriting or cursive letters, and thus appear as more flowing, and are considered to be personal and informal.
 As such, they are seldom seen as fonts for official or formal documents and designs.
-These fonts are also less readable, especially among non-native English speakers, making them inadequate for long blocks of text.
+These fonts are also less readable, especially among non-native English speakers – making them inadequate for long blocks of text.
 Naturally, they are used mostly for headlines or short paragraphs of texts.

 Decorative/Display — these fonts were made for a specific goal and have no design guideline by which to define or describe them.
 They can be seen in any shape or form (e.g. company logos, graffiti, etc.) and are used mainly for headlines, but rarely in anything else, as they weren’t designed to be used for long blocks of texts.